CalvaryFisher/Japan-Journal-Website/README.md

 # Purpose:
-My Japan Journal Website will serve as a digital scrapbook for my family’s trip to Japan and other experiences with Japanese culture (such as learning the language, getting ready for the trip, etc.)
+My Japan Journal Website will serve as a digital scrapbook for my family’s trip to Japan! 📑🗾✈️ It will also share other experiences with Japanese culture (such as learning the language, getting ready for the trip, etc.)

 # Features:
 1. ### Webpages show pictures, text, etc.